josh-holder/josh-holder.github.io/_posts/2024-02-25-rocket-landing.md

 #### 5.4.
 Hardware Failures
 During the SLIM mission, one of the two main engines failed at 150 feet above the ground.
 This is obviously an extreme case, but highlights an important limitation of SCP - these trajectories are often generated assuming a given vehicle configuration.
 How robust can we make these trajectories to hardware failures?
 This could be handled by simply regenerating a trajectory when a actuator fails, but also potentially by adding robustness into the optimization process itself.

 The issue of robustness is perhaps the most challenging (How do we define robustness?
 Which failures do we consider, and how conservative should we be?), but also has the most potential for impact.
-As mission cadence increases and human lives begin to be on the line, having robustness deeply baked into the algorithms will be critical to ensuring safety and reliablity.
+As mission cadence increases and we begin to put human lives on the line, having robustness deeply baked into the algorithms will be critical.

-### 6. Summary
+## 6. Summary

-Landing on planetary bodies is hard, and as we've [observed](https://spacenews.com/im-1-lunar-lander-tipped-over-on-its-side/) [recently](https://www.pbs.org/newshour/science/japans-1st-moon-lander-has-hit-its-target-but-it-appears-to-be-upside-down), often GN&C is the limiting factor.
+Landing on planetary bodies is hard, and as we've [observed](https://spacenews.com/im-1-lunar-lander-tipped-over-on-its-side/) [recently](https://www.pbs.org/newshour/science/japans-1st-moon-lander-has-hit-its-target-but-it-appears-to-be-upside-down), GN&C is often the limiting factor.
 In this post, I tried to provide the surprisingly simple intuition behind SCP and the ways it can seemingly magically solve difficult problems with blinding speed.
 If you're interested in landing rockets, I'd urge you to play around with [the code](https://github.com/josh-holder/nanoSCP) and get a feel for the power and limitations of these methods - to become an interplanetary species, there is still much work to be done in this area.

 [^1]: Note that while I've worked on GN&C control software on the Orion spacecraft at NASA and for satellites at SpaceX, I've never worked directly on the landing problem at SpaceX or any other company.
 As such, take this information with a grain of salt.
 [^2]: OK, [I said "relatively"](https://en.wikipedia.org/wiki/Quaternion)...